Skip to main content Skip to home page

 It all starts with you.
 Our obstetricians and nurse practitioners offer exceptional care throughout every stage of your pregnancy.

-Why Choose Baptist Health Deaconess During Your Pregnancy?
+Why Choose Baptist Health Deaconess Madisonville During Your Pregnancy?

 Preparing for your baby’s birth is often an exciting process.
 However, this time can also be filled with concerns and questions.
 We understand.
 Our family-oriented providers will be with you every step of the way.

-When you choose Baptist Health Deaconess for your prenatal care, you can expect:
+When you choose Baptist Health Deaconess Madisonville for your prenatal care, you can expect:

 • Comprehensive prenatal visits: You’ll have regular appointments with your doctor or nurse practitioner throughout your pregnancy.
 Your care team will consist of physicians and advanced practitioners.
 Each team member will share in your care, as you could see any of our providers during your pregnancy.
 Each visit will include a blood pressure check, weight check, listening and evaluation of baby's heart rate, and a growth assessment.
 A cornerstone of our service is our distinctive CenteringPregnancy® prenatal program.
 We’re the exclusive provider of this program in Western Kentucky.